Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: DEE for a Kitaev chain with periodically modulated chemical potential

 We consider a Kitaev chain with an open boundary condition in which the chemical potential is periodically modulated~\cite{dsen13}, such that $\mu (t) = \mu (t+T)$, with $T=2\pi/\omega$, where $\omega$ is the driving frequency, so that $H(t)$ in Eq.~\eqref{eqn_H} satisfies $H(t)=H(t+T)$.
 For a time-periodic Hamiltonian $H(t)$, the stroboscopic time-evolution operator (i.e., the Floquet operator) is defined as

 where $H_{F}$ is the Floquet Hamiltonian and $\mathbb{T}$ denotes time-ordering.
 (We will set $\hbar =1 $ in this paper).

 We recall that due to the unitary nature of the Floquet operator $U_{F}$, its eigenvalues are phases.
-Further, these appear in complex conjugate pairs, $e^{i\theta}$ and $e^{-i\theta}$ (see Appendix~\ref{app_method} for details).
+Further, these appear in complex conjugate pairs, $e^{i\theta}$ and $e^{-i\theta}$ (see Appendix~\ref{app_method} for details) because of particle-hole symmetry (as the system belongs to Floquet BDI symmetry class~\cite{dsen13}).
 If present, Majorana edge modes correspond to the eigenvalues $+1$ and $-1$ of the Floquet operator ($U_{F}$).
 In other words, their corresponding Floquet quasienergies are $\epsilon_{F}=0$ and $\epsilon_{F}=\pm \pi/T$, respectively.
-Thus, the number of Majorana edge modes is given by the total number of eigenvalues $+1$ and $-1$ of $U_{F}$.
+Thus, the total number of Majorana edge modes (twice the number of Majorana modes at each edge) is given by the total number of eigenvalues $+1$ and $-1$ of $U_{F}$.\\

 We now consider the protocol in which the chemical potential $\mu$ is periodically modulated by the application of $\delta$-pulses such that~\cite{dsen13, souvik2021}